evenlee/aurelia-identityserver-aspnetcore/README.md

 ### Dockerfiles and docker-compose

-Important: due to **upgrading (sic)** to RC2, the whole docker setup got broken.
-Quite annoying... :( Currently there is only a problem with the npm part of AureliaAspNetApp, the 2 other projects works fine with docker.

 The individual projects contain a Dockerfile.
 In the root src folder you will find a docker-compose.yml file.
 Make sure you have a linux box at your disposal (DigitalOcean, Azure, VirtualBox, ...) and install docker and docker-compose: